gpustack/gpustack/docs/user-guide/model-management.md

 That's it!
 You can now deploy the model `llama3` from `Ollama Library` source in GPUStack as usual, but the model will now be fetched from the self-hosted registry.

-## Custom Deployment Configuration
+## Advanced Deployment Configuration

 Our platform supports tailored configurations for model deployment.

-### Customizing Worker Selection for Model Deployment
+### Auto Schedule Type

+The system automatically schedules model instances to appropriate GPUs/Workers based on current resource availability.

+**Placement Strategy**

+    - Spread: Make the resources of the entire cluster relatively evenly distributed among all workers.
+It may produce more resource fragmentation on a single worker.

+    - Binpack: Prioritize the overall utilization of cluster resources, reducing resource fragmentation on Workers/GPUs.

+**Worker Selector**

+When configured, the scheduler will deploy the model instance to the worker containing specified labels.

 1. Navigate to the `Resources` page and edit the desired worker.
 Assign custom labels to the worker by adding them in the labels section.

 2. Go to the `Models` page and click on the `Deploy Model` button.
 Expand the `Advanced` section and input the previously assigned worker labels in the `Worker Selector` configuration.
 During deployment, the Model Instance will be allocated to the corresponding worker based on these labels.

-### Additional Deployment Configurations

-1. **Partial Offload**: Configure the deployment to allow partial offloading of model layers to the GPU if resources are insufficient to fully offload.
-GPUStack will offload as much as possible given the available resources.
+**Allow CPU Offloading**

+After enabling CPU offloading, GPUStack prioritizes loading as many layers as possible onto the GPU to maximize performance.
+If GPU resources are limited, some layers will be offloaded to the CPU, with full CPU inference used only when no GPU is available.

+**Allow Distributed Inference Across Workers**

-2. **Distributed Inference Across Workers**: Enable distributed inference across multiple workers.
+Enable distributed inference across multiple workers.
 The primary Model Instance will communicate with backend instances on one or more others workers, offloading computation tasks to them.

+### Manual Schedule Type

+This schedule type allows users to specify which GPU to deploy the model instance on.

+**GPU Selector**

+Select a GPU from the list.
+The model instance will attempt to deploy to this GPU if resources permit.

+**Allow CPU Offloading**

+Enabling CPU offloading prioritizes loading as many layers as possible onto the selected GPU to maximize performance, with some layers offloaded to the CPU when GPU resources are constrained.